 - 1. Concerns expressed directly to the coach. - 2.
-Notification of any schedule conflicts well in advance. - 3.
-Specific concerns in regard to a coach's philosophy and/or expectations.
+Notification of any schedule conflicts well in advance. - Specific concerns in regard to a coach's philosophy and/or expectations.

-As your children become involved in the programs at Wyomissing Area School District, they will experience some of the most rewarding moments of their lives.
-It is important to understand that there also may be times when things do not go the way you or your child wishes.
+As your children become involved in athletics, they will experience some of the most rewarding moments of their lives.

+There also may be times when things do not go the way you or your child wishes.
 At these times discussion with the coach is encouraged.